3.2 The Healthcare Team & Delegation

 RightQuestion The CNA Should Confirm

-Right taskIs this an approved task for a Florida CNA?
+Right taskIs this an approved, delegable task for a Florida CNA?

-Right circumstanceIs the resident stable enough for me to do it?
+Right circumstanceIs the resident stable enough for me to do it right now?

-Right personAm I trained and checked off on this?
+Right personAm I trained and checked off on this specific skill/equipment?

-Right directionDo I know exactly what to do and what to report?
+Right direction/communicationDo I know exactly what to do, what to watch for, and what to report?

 Accepting Or Refusing A Task

-Before accepting, confirm the task is in scope, you are trained, the resident is stable, and instructions are clear.
+Before you accept, confirm the task is in scope, you are trained, the resident is stable, and the instructions are clear.
 You should refuse, professionally, when a task is unsafe, untrained, outside scope, or the resident is unstable.
-A correct refusal is not insubordination; it protects the resident.
+A correct refusal is not insubordination — it protects the resident and protects your certification.

-Good refusal language: "I have not been trained or checked off on that.
-Can you do it or show me?"
-Do not silently skip the task and do not hand it to another CNA without telling the nurse.
+Good refusal language: "I haven't been trained or checked off on that lift.
+Can you do it, or show me first?"
+What you must not do: silently skip the task, attempt it anyway to look cooperative, or quietly hand it to another CNA without telling the nurse.
+Any of those can harm the resident and is the wrong answer on the exam.

 The Florida Chain Of Command

-When a serious safety concern is not addressed, escalate.
-A typical path:
+When a serious safety concern is not addressed, you escalate up a defined chain rather than giving up.
+A typical Florida path:

 1. Assigned, charge, or supervising nurse